Published: April 17, 2018 | Updated: April 17, 2023

 That’s why retailers need to be positive agents of social change.

-You don’t grow sales, attract top talent, or get a favorable reputation by going with the flow - or going backwards.
-You need to actively work to make sure everyone who enters your store feels welcome.
-Smaller businesses should take their lead from industry leaders like Disney, Target, Starbucks, and others.
+You don’t grow sales, attract top talent, or get a favorable reputation by going with the flow - or going backward.
+You must actively work to ensure everyone who enters your store feels welcome.
+Smaller businesses should take their lead from industry leaders like Disney, Target, and Starbucks.

 You can’t just assume employees will follow the golden rule.